Diagnosis"I was bit by a cat".

 Debride, then prophylaxis for 10 days.
 And don't forget the tetanus booster.
 You did, didn't you?
 Soft tissue infections (cellulitis or abscess) is iv until afebrile, then po for a total of 10-14 days.
 Septic arthritis or tenosynovitis is 2 -3 weeks of iv.
 Osteomyelitis is usually 6 weeks of iv.

 Cats teeth are like needles and inject bacteria deep into tissue.
 This makes debridement difficult if not impossible and makes joint infections likely.
 They say that Pasteurella infections start in the first 48 hours after the bite and that staphylococcal and mixed infections take longer to manifest.

-The majority of patients after a scratch will have symptoms (fatigue, arthralgias and myalgias, half of patients will seroconvert and maybe a quarter will have evidence of a blood stream infection (PubMed).
+The majority of patients after a scratch will have symptoms of Bartonella (fatigue, arthralgias and myalgias), half of patients will seroconvert and maybe a quarter will have evidence of a blood stream infection (PubMed).